 This is a big one.
 Always being switched on comes with some pretty heavy implications for your physical and mental health.
 Working intensely for extended periods with few quality breaks can lead to disturbed sleep, stress, anxiety and depression – and because these factors can have catastrophic effect on heart function, it’s plain to see how high the stakes are.

-Admittedly, there are multiple benefits to working remotely, but to make sure it’s a viable model for you, always measure the good with the bad.
-We can’t keep glossing over the drawbacks and focusing only on the freedoms; since really, the ability to work from anywhere doesn’t count for much if you’re constricted psychologically.
+Of course, there are lots of benefits in working remotely, but to make sure it’s a viable work model long-term, we need to measure the good with the bad.
+We can’t keep glossing over the downsides and focusing only on the freedoms; since really, the ability to work from anywhere doesn’t count for much if you’re constricted psychologically.
+In order to truly work, remote work requires the right culture, management and support – the combined effort of employees, colleagues and management alike.